 The dramatic change in his life which took place after God miraculously saved him from the war where he sustained gun shots injuries spurred him to commit his entirely life to the preaching of the gospel.
 Recently, he was at the West Africa Theological Seminary where he ministered at the two-day glorious freedom assembly meeting with the theme Highway to Holiness.
 Our reporter caught up with him at the meeting.
 Below are excerpts from the encounter

 You are doing missions work in the UK.
 Why leave Nigeria for the UK when evidently Nigeria needs more help?

-Our going to UK was informed by a burden God laid on the hearts of my wife and I. About nine years ago we felt that strong calling to go the UK for missions because we had been exposed to Europe and we found that the church in that continent has suffered a great set back.
+Our going to the UK was informed by a burden God laid on the hearts of my wife and me.
+About nine years ago we felt that strong calling to go to the UK for missions because we had been exposed to Europe and we found that the church in that continent has suffered a great setback.
 By then only about 6 percent of the population go to church and most of those who go were older people.
 It now dawned on us that something had to be done urgently if not the church will completely go into extinction in that part of the world.

 We reasoned that there is a need to give back to the continent that had been so much of a blessing to Africa.
-By the time our continent was in the situation they were in, their people came here to preach the gospel.
+By the time our continent was in the situation they were in, their people had come here to preach the gospel.
 Some died here.
 So, we felt we owe them something.
 We termed our effort reversed mission.
-We felt it is our turn to go there and evangelise them and bring them to the knowledge of truth.
+We felt it is our turn to go there and evangelise them and bring them to the knowledge of the truth.

-In our case we never heard the gospel, but they had a long history of Christianity?
+In our case, we never heard the gospel, but they had a long history of Christianity.

 The truth is that the generation that heard the gospel in Europe had passed.
-The current generation have simply not heard.
+The current generation has simply not heard.
 I was talking with a 15-year-old the other day and he told me he had never been to church.
 His parents never took him to church.
 That is the sad reality.
 So those who have this understanding have to do something fast as God gives them the grace to rescue the dying generation.

 Then there must have been a disconnect.
-From your interaction with the Europeans how did that happen?
+From your interaction with the Europeans, how did that happen?

 A country gets to a point where the people reject the message.
 And this could be due to several reasons.
 We are approaching that time now.
 A time will come when the ordinary man will reject the gospel because we have not been preaching the truth.
 A church gets to a point where it loses credibility when the truth of the gospel is not being preached and when those who preach it are not living the life.
-The sad dimension is that when people reject the gospel we come up with all forms of funny things so as to get them embrace it by all means.
+The sad dimension is that when people reject the gospel we come up with all forms of funny things so as to get them to embrace it by all means.

-When the society talks about women rights we try to look at it and see how we can accommodate it so we can be seen to go along with them.
+When society talks about women’s rights we try to look at it and see how we can accommodate it so we can be seen to go along with them.
 When they talk about homosexuality we look into it and see how we can reason along with them.
 The point I am making is that when we lose our effectiveness we try to be politically correct and thereby mess up the salvation message.
 That is what we have today in Nigeria.
-Because people want to hear prosperity gospel we give it to them.
+Because people want to hear the prosperity gospel we give it to them.
 We are no longer bold to declare the gospel the way it is.

 Was the UK preaching the wrong gospel at a time?

 The church in Europe got to a point when it was no longer preaching the gospel.
-They were preaching humanistic gospel.
-The mainstream of the society felt they did not need the gospel.
+They were preaching the humanistic gospel.
+The mainstream of society felt they did not need the gospel.
 They had no message for the educated folks.
 It was thought that the church was only meant for the poor and the downtrodden.
 I remember when we first went to the UK and the immigration man asked for my profession and I said I’m a missionary he was surprised because he felt the UK did not need missionaries.
 I think the UK missed it when they thought missions and gospel is for social work.

-We hear stories that cathedrals in Europe are being taken over by club houses and mosques?
+We hear stories that cathedrals in Europe are being taken over by clubhouses and mosques.